mrkjdy/website/static/posts/pattern-matching.md

 } Shape;
 ```

-Now let's write the function using standard `if`/`else` statements:
+Now let's write a function to calculate the area of a given shape:

 ```c
 #include <math.h>